What Does a DevOps Engineer Do? A Career Guide

 A DevOps engineer is responsible for optimizing an organization's software, including software maintenance and server administration.
 Learn how to get the skills you need to be a DevOps engineer.

 A DevOps engineer is responsible for leading and coordinating the activities of different teams to create and maintain a company's software.
-The term 'DevOps' is a portmanteau of "development operations" and is a practice that aims at automating all steps of software construction.
+The term 'DevOps' comes from "development and operations" and is a set of practices aiming to increase the efficiency of the software development lifecycle through collaboration.

-A DevOps engineer's end goal is to shorten the software development cycle, increase the frequency of updates, and allow for more dependable releases.
+A DevOps engineer's end goal is to shorten the software development process, increase the frequency of software releases, unite operations teams and development teams, and facilitate more dependable releases.

 DevOps engineers may take on specific roles, depending on their interests and the needs of the organizations where they work.
-Among the types of DevOps engineers are:
+A few specialized roles in the DevOps engineering field include:

 • A release manager manages ongoing software updates.